iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 #### Pelagic larval duration

 The studies we reviewed exhibited two different approaches when implementing the pelagic larval duration.
 The standard approach (87.9% of models) was to make the PLD value fixed for each larva.
 If the individual larva reaches this time, it either must settle (if possible) or it is considered dead.
-The other approach was to implement variability in the PLD (6.3% of models), either using a Gaussian distribution (based on knowledge of the population) or instead of using time, make the PLD dependent on ocean temperature.
+The other approach was to implement variability in the PLD (6.3% of models), either using a Gaussian distribution (based on knowledge of the population) or instead of using time, make the PLD dependent on another variable, i.e. temperature.
 A combination of the two strategies was used in 4.9% of the models.
 The fixed PLD values ranged from a concise two days up to a duration of 420 days, with a median of 30 days.
 The PLDs were taken from published values for species or taxonomic family where available, with the longest PLDs occurring for invertebrate species e.g. the long duration (~400 days) for the phyllosoma larval stage of lobsters [@Butler:2011wu; @Kough:2013fa].

 #### Spawning strategies